Avios to Nectar point swap value cut

 Since the Avios and Nectar partnership launched in early 2021, it provided a way to boost the value of points earned not just via Avios cards, but also any American Express Membership Reward points.

-Since Amex points convert 1:1 with Avios, adding this stage in would also be worth 0.8p in Nectar points, rather than a direct 1:1 swap from Amex to Nectar which was worth only 0.5p.
+Since Amex points convert 1:1 direct with Avios, exchanging first to Avios and then to Nectar would also be worth 0.67p in Nectar points, rather than a direct 1:1 swap from Amex to Nectar which was worth only 0.5p.

 There’s also an impact on welcome bonuses, which represent large numbers of points.
 Here are some examples of the values you can expect under the old and new conversion rates: